ipromise2324/311551185-bdaf-lab7/README.md

-# Sample Hardhat Project
+# 311551185-bdaf-lab7

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.

-Try running some of the following tasks:
+On block number 17228670, [Compound USDC contract](https://etherscan.io/address/0xc3d688B66703497DAA19211EEdff47f25384cdc3#readProxyContract) roughly has 458k in Liquidity.

+Write a test script that simulates two actors that do the following actions:

+- Alice provides liquidity (1000 USDC) into the Compound USDC contract
+- Bob borrows out all the liquidity from Compound USDC contract.
+  - There are some setup required : )
+- Alice tries to withdraw, what happens here?

 ```shell
 git clone git@github.com:ipromise2324/311551185-bdaf-lab7.git
 npm install
 npx hardhat test
 ```

-# 311551185-bdaf-lab7